wall121sa1/intel-quartz/telegram_rss/readme.md

    ```
 4. Open the dashboard at http://localhost:2000/dashboard to view bots and channels.
 5. Access RSS feeds at http://localhost:2000/rss/{language}/{topic} (for example, `/rss/ru/crime`).
-6. The PostgreSQL service is exposed on host port `3452` to avoid conflicts with local databases (map your DB clients to `localhost:3452`).
+6. The PostgreSQL service listens on non-default port `3432` in the container and is exposed on the same host port.
+Point DB clients to `localhost:3432` to match the configured `DATABASE_URL`.

 ## Configuration reference
 ### Environment variables (.env)